I buy courses because I don’t have blogging totally figured out.

 Like me, they don’t build links.
 Instead they publish content that attracts links naturally, which improves their search traffic.
 Their sites rank well, get lots of traffic and earn well as a result.

 This is a mega course on building authority websites monetized with display ads and affiliate offers.
 It covers every angle including:

 - Monetization (display ads and affiliate offers)

-It’s a mega course with a big price.
 It’s one of the higher priced courses listed here.
 The amount of information and level of detail is impressive, but you pay for it.